mduckham/SMURF/Queries/README.md

 ```

 Consequently, a simple query to show only the wetland swamps would be:
+25) Can you show all wetland swamp areas in Victoria?
 ```
 SELECT ?pfi ?ufi ?ftype ?createdate ?geometry_coord
 	(STRAFTER(STR(?geometry), '#') AS ?geometryName)